sangram-2003/Book_For_01/README.md

 549. Rajeev Bhargava, ed.
 Politics and Ethics of the Indian Constitution.
 New Delhi: Oxford University Press, 2008. pp. 420.
 550. Granville Austin.
 The Progressive Constitution of India.
 New Delhi: Oxford University Press, 2018. pp. 280.

----
-551–600
 551. Arun Shourie.
 Courts and Their Judgments: Premises, Prerequisites, Consequences.
-New Delhi: Rupa, 2001.
-318 pp.
+New Delhi: Rupa, 2001. pp. 318.
 552. Arun Shourie.
 Falling over Backwards: An Essay on Reservations and Judicial Populism.
-New Delhi: Rupa, 2006.
-350 pp.
+New Delhi: Rupa, 2006. pp. 350.
 553. Fali S. Nariman.
 India’s Legal System: Can It Be Saved?
-New Delhi: Penguin, 2006.
-238 pp.
+New Delhi: Penguin, 2006. pp. 238.
 554. Fali S. Nariman.
 The State of the Nation.
-New Delhi: Hay House, 2013.
-280 pp.
+New Delhi: Hay House, 2013. pp. 280.
 555. Soli J. Sorabjee.
 Constitutional Morality.
-New Delhi: Universal Law Publishing, 2011.
-220 pp.
+New Delhi: Universal Law Publishing, 2011. pp. 220.
 556. Soli J. Sorabjee.
 Law and Justice: An Anthology.
-New Delhi: Universal Law Publishing, 2004.
-480 pp.
+New Delhi: Universal Law Publishing, 2004. pp. 480.
 557. Zoya Hasan.
 Politics of Inclusion: Castes, Minorities and Affirmative Action.
-New Delhi: Oxford University Press, 2009.
-300 pp.
+New Delhi: Oxford University Press, 2009. pp. 300.
 558. Zoya Hasan.
 Congress after Indira: Policy, Power, Political Change (1984–2009).
-New Delhi: Oxford University Press, 2012.
-420 pp.
+New Delhi: Oxford University Press, 2012. pp. 420.
 559. Zoya Hasan, E. Sridharan, and R. Sudarshan, eds.
 India’s Living Constitution: Ideas, Practices, Controversies.
-New Delhi: Permanent Black, 2002.
-420 pp.
+New Delhi: Permanent Black, 2002. pp. 420.
 560. Christophe Jaffrelot and Sanjay Kumar, eds.
 Rise of the Plebeians?
 The Changing Face of Indian Legislative Assemblies.
-New Delhi: Routledge, 2009.
-368 pp.
+New Delhi: Routledge, 2009. pp. 368.
 561. Yogendra Yadav and Suhas Palshikar.
 “Party System and Electoral Politics in the Indian States, 1952–2002: From Hegemony to Convergence.”
 Journal of Indian School of Political Economy 15, nos.
-1–2 (2003): 5–44.
+1–2 (2003): pp. 5–44.
 562. Suhas Palshikar and Sanjay Kumar, eds.
 Electoral Politics in India in the Time of Change.
-New Delhi: Routledge, 2014.
-348 pp.
+New Delhi: Routledge, 2014. pp. 348.
 563. Sanjay Kumar.
 Post-Mandal Politics in Bihar: Changing Electoral Patterns.
-New Delhi: Sage Publications, 2018.
-312 pp.
+New Delhi: Sage Publications, 2018. pp. 312.
 564. Sanjay Kumar and Praveen Rai.
 Measuring Voting Behaviour in India.
-New Delhi: Sage Publications, 2013.
-230 pp.
+New Delhi: Sage Publications, 2013. pp. 230.
 565. E. Sridharan.
 Coalition Politics and Democratic Consolidation in Asia.
-New Delhi: Oxford University Press, 2012.
-420 pp.
+New Delhi: Oxford University Press, 2012. pp. 420.
 566. E. Sridharan, ed.
 Coalition Politics in India: Selected Issues at the Centre and the States.
-New Delhi: Academic Foundation, 2014.
-370 pp.
+New Delhi: Academic Foundation, 2014. pp. 370.
 567. Yogendra Yadav.
 “Reconfiguration in Indian Politics: State Assembly Elections 1993–1995.”
 Economic and Political Weekly 31, nos.
-2–3 (1996): 95–104.
+2–3 (1996): pp. 95–104.
 568. Yogendra Yadav.
 “Understanding the Second Democratic Upsurge: Trends of Bahujan Participation in Electoral Politics in the 1990s.”
 Transforming India: Social and Political Dynamics of Democracy.
 Edited by Francine Frankel et al. Delhi: Oxford University Press, 2000. pp. 120–145.
 569. Suhas Palshikar.
 Indian Democracy: Meanings and Practices.
-New Delhi: Sage Publications, 2009.
-360 pp.
+New Delhi: Sage Publications, 2009. pp. 360.
 570. Niraja Gopal Jayal.
 Democracy and the State: Welfare, Secularism and Development in Contemporary India.
-Delhi: Oxford University Press, 1999.
-340 pp.
+Delhi: Oxford University Press, 1999. pp. 340.
 571. Niraja Gopal Jayal.
 Citizenship and Its Discontents: An Indian History.
-Cambridge, MA: Harvard University Press, 2013.
-336 pp.
+Cambridge, MA: Harvard University Press, 2013. pp. 336.
 572. Pratap Bhanu Mehta and Devesh Kapur, eds.
 Public Institutions in India: Performance and Design.
-New Delhi: Oxford University Press, 2005.
-480 pp.
+New Delhi: Oxford University Press, 2005. pp. 480.
 573. Devesh Kapur and Pratap Bhanu Mehta, eds.
 Rethinking Public Institutions in India.
-New Delhi: Oxford University Press, 2017.
-510 pp.
+New Delhi: Oxford University Press, 2017. pp. 510.
 574. Jean Drèze and Amartya Sen. Hunger and Public Action.
-Oxford: Clarendon Press, 1989.
-384 pp.
+Oxford: Clarendon Press, 1989. pp. 384.
 575. Jean Drèze and Amartya Sen. India: Development and Participation.
-New Delhi: Oxford University Press, 2002.
-420 pp.
+New Delhi: Oxford University Press, 2002. pp. 420.
 576. Jean Drèze.
 Sense and Solidarity: Jholawala Economics for Everyone.
-New Delhi: Permanent Black, 2017.
-400 pp.
+New Delhi: Permanent Black, 2017. pp. 400.
 577. Angus Deaton and Jean Drèze.
 “Poverty and Inequality in India: A Re-Examination.”
-Economic and Political Weekly 37, no. 36 (2002): 3729–3748.
+Economic and Political Weekly 37, no. 36 (2002): pp. 3729–3748.
 578. Abhijit V. Banerjee and Esther Duflo.
 Poor Economics: A Radical Rethinking of the Way to Fight Global Poverty.
-New York: PublicAffairs, 2011.
-303 pp.
+New York: PublicAffairs, 2011. pp. 303.
 579. Abhijit V. Banerjee, Esther Duflo, and Michael Kremer.
 “Debunking the Stereotype of the Lazy Welfare Recipient.”
-World Bank Research Observer 26, no. 2 (2011): 123–150.
+World Bank Research Observer 26, no. 2 (2011): pp. 123–150.
 580. Amartya Sen. Poverty and Famines: An Essay on Entitlement and Deprivation.
-Oxford: Clarendon Press, 1981.
-270 pp.
+Oxford: Clarendon Press, 1981. pp. 270.
 581. Amartya Sen. Resources, Values, and Development.
-Cambridge, MA: Harvard University Press, 1984.
-560 pp.
+Cambridge, MA: Harvard University Press, 1984. pp. 560.
 582. Amartya Sen. Inequality Reexamined.
-Cambridge, MA: Harvard University Press, 1992.
-207 pp.
+Cambridge, MA: Harvard University Press, 1992. pp. 207.
 583. Amartya Sen. Development as Freedom.
-New York: Alfred A. Knopf, 1999.
-366 pp.
+New York: Alfred A. Knopf, 1999. pp. 366.
 584. Amartya Sen. Identity and Violence: The Illusion of Destiny.
-London: Penguin, 2006.
-240 pp.
+London: Penguin, 2006. pp. 240.
 585. Kaushik Basu.
 An Economist in the Real World: The Art of Policymaking in India.
-Cambridge, MA: MIT Press, 2015.
-240 pp.
+Cambridge, MA: MIT Press, 2015. pp. 240.
 586. Kaushik Basu.
 Prelude to Political Economy: A Study of the Social and Political Foundations of Economics.
-Oxford: Oxford University Press, 2000.
-234 pp.
+Oxford: Oxford University Press, 2000. pp. 234.
 587. Jagdish Bhagwati.
 India in Transition: Freeing the Economy.
-Oxford: Clarendon Press, 1993.
-194 pp.
+Oxford: Clarendon Press, 1993. pp. 194.
 588. Jagdish Bhagwati and Arvind Panagariya.
 Why Growth Matters: How Economic Growth in India Reduced Poverty and the Lessons for Other Developing Countries.
-New York: PublicAffairs, 2013.
-304 pp.
+New York: PublicAffairs, 2013. pp. 304.
 589. Arvind Panagariya.
 India: The Emerging Giant.
-New York: Oxford University Press, 2008.
-648 pp.
+New York: Oxford University Press, 2008. pp. 648.
 590. Montek Singh Ahluwalia.
 Backstage: The Story Behind India’s High Growth Years.
-New Delhi: Rupa, 2020.
-320 pp.
+New Delhi: Rupa, 2020. pp. 320.
 591. Shankar Acharya.
 Essays on Macroeconomic Policy and Growth in India.
-New Delhi: Oxford University Press, 2006.
-280 pp.
+New Delhi: Oxford University Press, 2006. pp. 280.
 592. Raghuram G. Rajan.
 India: Priorities for the Future.
-New Delhi: Academic Foundation, 2006.
-324 pp.
+New Delhi: Academic Foundation, 2006. pp. 324.
 593. Raghuram G. Rajan.
 Fault Lines: How Hidden Fractures Still Threaten the World Economy.
-Princeton: Princeton University Press, 2010.
-280 pp.
+Princeton: Princeton University Press, 2010. pp. 280.
 594. Raghuram G. Rajan and Luigi Zingales.
 Saving Capitalism from the Capitalists.
-New York: Crown Business, 2003.
-369 pp.
+New York: Crown Business, 2003. pp. 369.
 595. P. Chidambaram.
 Standing Guard: A Year in Opposition.
-New Delhi: Rupa, 2016.
-340 pp.
+New Delhi: Rupa, 2016. pp. 340.
 596. P. Chidambaram.
 Fearless in Opposition: Power and Accountability.
-New Delhi: Rupa, 2017.
-300 pp.
+New Delhi: Rupa, 2017. pp. 300.
 597. Manmohan Singh.
 Collected Writings and Speeches on Economic Reforms, 1991–2001.
-New Delhi: Oxford University Press, 2004.
-460 pp.
+New Delhi: Oxford University Press, 2004. pp. 460.
 598. Manmohan Singh.
 India’s Export Trends and Prospects for Self-Sustained Growth.
-Oxford: Clarendon Press, 1964.
-320 pp.
+Oxford: Clarendon Press, 1964. pp. 320.
 599. C. Rangarajan.
 Perspectives on Indian Economy.
-New Delhi: UBS Publishers, 2001.
-300 pp.
+New Delhi: UBS Publishers, 2001. pp. 300.
 600. C. Rangarajan.
 India: Monetary Policy, Financial Stability and Other Essays.
-New Delhi: Academic Foundation, 2011.
-520 pp.
+New Delhi: Academic Foundation, 2011. pp. 520.

 [28/09, 2:33 pm] Malay Khan(sadgope ): 601–650
 601. Y. V. Reddy.
 India and the Global Financial Crisis: Managing Money and Finance.
 New Delhi: Orient BlackSwan, 2009.
 360 pp.
 602. Y. V. Reddy.
 Advice and Dissent: My Life in Public Service.
 New Delhi: HarperCollins, 2017.
 320 pp.